 This transparent fixative, which is formed from a vinyl resin and alcohol combination, leaves a transparent and glossy film to protect oil and chalk pastels against dust and rubbing.
 It’s available in a 400 ml (13.5 oz) aerosol spray can.

 How To Hang A Pastel Painting Without Smudging The Painting

-If you’re careful, you can hang a pastel painting without having to worry about ruining it.
+If you’re careful, you can hang a pastel painting without worrying about ruining it.

 Here are some tips on how to properly hang a pastel painting:

-- Ensure your wall is clean and free of dust or dirt before hanging your painting.
+- Before hanging your painting, ensure your wall is clean and free of dust or dirt.

 - Use picture hooks that have been designed for use with heavy paintings.

 - Use a hanging wire instead of nails or screws to hang the painting.
 Ensure that you attach the wire correctly and securely to prevent it from slipping off its hooks.

 - Add several fixative layers to your pastel painting so that dust particles are less likely to ruin it.